dlueth/qoopido.js/README.md

 This is an example for an inline module.
 The ```provide``` call, in this case, consists of two arguments:

 - path of the module
-- definition/factory of the module
+- definition of the module

-When dynamically loading modules ```path``` will has to be omitted and get internally resolved via loading queue handling instead.
+When dynamically loading modules ```path``` will have to be omitted and gets internally resolved via loading queue handling instead.

 Module resolution via ```provide``` is internally defered via a setTimeout call to be able to return an object providing a ```when``` function to request dependencies.
 Although this might technically not be the cleanest solution it feels much better to write and understand.
 Beside that, it simply works great :)

 ### Providing loadable modules
+You just learnt how to provide inline modules which is only slightly different from building an external, loadable module.
 Demand will dynamically load any modules that are not already registered.
-You just learnt how to provide inline modules which is only slightly different from building an external, loadable module.

 In addition to inline modules you just need some boilerplate code and an anynymous ```provide``` call without the ```path``` argument like in the following example:

 ```javascript
 ;(function() {